The 21 best arguments for wearing a mask

 Masks don’t need to mean foggy glasses

 Masks fog glasses, yes.
 But with a little DIY hacking, that doesn’t need to be the case.
-Now you can live your best mask life and actually see, too!
+Now you can live your best mask life and actually see too!
 [Read more]

 They can work for deaf people and the hard of hearing